In the beginning, there was Marvel Cave.

 Silver Dollar City admission is required.
 Tour begins at 4:30 p.m. when Silver Dollar City closes at 6 p.m.
 Tour begins at 5:30 p.m. when Silver Dollar City closes at 7 p.m. or later.

 *A convenience fee of $1.00 per ticket applies to Lantern Light Tours purchased online.
-Cancellations must be received within 72 hours of scheduled tour.
+Cancellations must be received at least 72 hours prior to scheduled tour.
 Lantern Light tours purchased online must check in at the Marvel Cave Information Desk upon arrival.